reactive-python/reactpy/docs/source/guides/adding-interactivity/state-as-a-snapshot/index.rst

 Given this, when ReactPy "renders" something, it's as if ReactPy has taken a snapshot of the UI where all the event handlers, local variables and the view itself were calculated using what state was present at the time of that render.
-Then, when user iteractions trigger state setters, ReactPy is made away of the newly set state and schedules a re-render.
+Then, when user interactions trigger state setters, ReactPy is made away of the newly set state and schedules a re-render.
 When this subsequent renders occurs it performs all the same calculations as before, but with this new state.